cooper/quiki/doc/technical/wiki.md

 	// for CategoryTypePage, this is the info for the tracked page PageInfo *wikifier.PageInfo `json:"page_info,omitempty"`

+	// for CategoryTypeModel, this is the info for the tracked model ModelInfo *wikifier.ModelInfo `json:"model_info,omitempty"`

 	// for CategoryTypeImage, this is the info for the tracked image ImageInfo *struct {